Conference

 Crossroads 2026 image

-Join us at MIT's campus for a day examining the future of supply chains
+On Tuesday, April 14, 2026, industry leaders gathered at the MIT campus for a day dedicated to examining the future of global supply chains.

-Supply chain executives are at a critical inflection point.
-Quantum computing promises to revolutionize logistics optimization while simultaneously threatening legacy systems.
-Furthermore, electrical grid vulnerabilities, geopolitical trade instability, and workforce demographic shifts are reshaping operational realities.
+The event, Crossroads 2026, arrived at a moment when supply chain executives faced a critical inflection point.
+As quantum computing began to revolutionize logistics optimization—while simultaneously challenging the security of legacy systems—other systemic pressures like electrical grid vulnerabilities, geopolitical trade instability, and workforce demographic shifts were actively reshaping operational realities.

 Powering the Energy Transition: Building a Resilient, Intelligent Grid for the Future - Brent Brunell, GE Vernova